ktopchiev/SmartyParty/README.md

 4. Go to terminal and run `docker run --name devDb -e POSTGRES_USER=appuser -e POSTGRES_PASSWORD=secret -p 5432:5432 -d postgres:latest`.
 5. Now Postgres Db container should be running. *When the initial image is created you can use Docker desktop to run it.
 Go to Containers and run devDb.*
 6. Go to the project, cd to /API and run `dotnet watch --no-hot-reload`.
-7. Cd to E-commerce/client and run `npm start`.
+7. Cd to SmartyParty/client and run `npm run dev`.
 Now you can explore the running app on [http://localhost:3000](http://localhost:3000).
 8. To test the API endpoints go to:
    - [http://localhost:5000/swagger ](http://localhost:5000/swagger/index.html)